The Complete Guide To White Teeth For Smokers

 Fortunately, these stains are not at permanent and can be removed with professional teeth whitening.

 WHY DO I SEE DARKER STAINS AROUND EDGES OF MY TEETH?

 There are 2 reasons why smokers may see darker staining around the edges of their teeth or near the gum line:

 Tobacco stains on tooth edges

 The edges of the teeth (where two teeth meet) are the primary areas where tartar builds up.
 Tartar is far more porous than enamel and thus will absorb the stains of nicotine and tar much faster.
-People who generally see staining on the edges of their teeth generally do not floss or have do not get regular dental cleanings.
+People who see staining on the edges of their teeth generally do not floss or do not get regular dental cleanings.

 Tobacco stains near gum line